Treyson-Grange/JukeTUI/README.md

 Jukebox

-- Get reccomendation: r
+- Get recommendation: r
-- Add reccomendation to queue: c
+- Add recommendation to queue: c

 #### Custom Keybinds

-Cutstom keybinds for most major fucntionality is available through changes in your environment file.
+Custom keybinds for most major functionality is available through changes in your environment file.

 For available keybinds, see `.env.example`